-- 1. Interpret and engage in the Arts & Letters, making use of the creative process to enrich the quality of life. - S 2.
-Critically analyze values and ethics within range of human experience and expression to engage more fully in local and global issues.
+- 1. Interpret and engage in the Arts & Letters, making use of the creative process to enrich the quality of life. s - 2.
+Critically analyze values and ethics within range of human experience and expression to engage more fully in local and global issues. s

-SS: Social Science Outcomes
+SS: Social Science Outcome